 Every Grain (Downtown)

-Hidden in a strip mall just east of downtown, Every Grain is the latest endeavour by James Beard nominees Sheridan Su and Jenny Wong, and their most personal: The restaurant’s rice boxes were inspired by the Taiwanese home cooking Sheridan grew up with.
+Hidden in a strip mall just east of downtown, Every Grain is the latest endeavor by James Beard Award nominees Sheridan Su and Jenny Wong, and their most personal: The restaurant’s rice boxes were inspired by the Taiwanese home cooking Sheridan grew up with.
 The menu is anchored by a custom blend of Koshihikari (a Japanese short grain rice), forbidden black rice, brown rice, and red rice.
 Diners then have the option of topping each box with a variety of proteins, such lu rou fan, a homey braised pork dish, or the chefs’ beloved Hainan chicken from the pair’s recently shuttered restaurant, Flock and Fowl.

 Takeout: All menu items are available for takeout, except the Hainan chicken.
 But fans needn’t be discouraged: you can get the Hainan chicken for pick-up if you order in-person.